-The formula editor provides support when creating formulas with logical or comparative operators with a combined element, for interlockings and commands.
-If additional variables are required for a formula, create these in the formula variables area of the status window by clicking on the Add button. existing formulas are displayed in the status list with the letters.
+The formula editor provides support when creating formulas with logical or comparative operators with a combined element, for interlockings and command processing.
+If additional variables are required for a formula, create these in the formula variables area of the status window by clicking on the Add button. existing formulas are displayed in the status list with the lettersF.